 Military personnel live in a constant state of activity and stress.
 They must prove and re-prove themselves daily, both physically and mentally.
 Healthcare is often basic or even frowned upon in some units and it is common for injured soldiers not to seek treatment, since this is sometimes considered an act of weakness.

 The rigorous demands on the body can certainly take their toll.
 Constant use and abuse may accelerate the degenerative processes and many of the activities inherent to military service may provide the ideal circumstances for back injury to occur.
 Herniated discs are certainly one of the very common occurrences related to military careers and active duty deployment.

 The armed forces generally also frown upon emotional expressions and soldiers typically repress or actively suppress much of their psychological anguish.
-This sets the tone for a particular personality type to develop, if it is not already naturally born.
+This sets the tone for a particular personality type to develop, if it is not already naturally inborn.

 This back pain personality is the subject of Dr. John Sarno’s many writings and has been proven to be a causative factor in the development of psychosomatic back pain.
 It is absolutely crucial to know and understand that psychosomatic pain is no different in its expression than pain due to injury.
 It exists 100% in the body, and only the emotional causative source differs from a purely anatomical source.
 In my experience, chronic back pain in military personnel has a very good chance of being fully or partially caused by psychoemotional factors.

 Back Pain in the Military

 I know it can be really stressful to have a chronic pain condition as an active armed forces operative.
 Even when soldiers do actively seek care, they are not often provided with the best treatment options available.
 There is certainly very little choice of therapies and many suffer from premature and unneeded back surgeries due to this fact.